DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑C. Add an additional value to the control_tower_parameters input to set the AWSEnterpriseSupport parameter as the organization's management account number.

-- ##### 🔑D. Set the aft_feature_enterprise_support feature flag to True in the AFT deployment input configuration.
+- ##### 🔑D. Set the <mark>aft_feature_enterprise_support feature flag to True</mark> in the AFT deployment input configuration.
 Redeploy AFT and apply the changes.

-#### 🎈Question #227
+#### 🎈?Question #227

 A company needs to adopt a multi-account strategy to deploy its applications and the associated CI/CD infrastructure.
 The company has created an organization in AWS Organizations that has all features enabled.
 The company has configured AWS Control Tower and has set up a landing zone.

 The company needs to use AWS Control Tower controls (guardrails) in all AWS accounts in the organization.
-The company must create the accounts for a multi-environment application and must ensure that all accounts are configured to an initial baseline.
+The company must **create the accounts for a multi-environment application and must ensure that <mark>all accounts are configured to an initial baseline</mark>.**

 Which solution will meet these requirements with the LEAST operational overhead?